samuller/pgmerge/docs/dev.md

     DB_TEST_URL=postgres://postgres:password@localhost:5432/

 The user has to have rights to create a new database.
-Then you can run the tests with:
+Then you can run the tests with `nosetests` or `pytest`, e.g.:

-    nosetests
+    nosetests --exe --nocapture --stop

+To install `nosetests` so that it uses the virtualenv might require:

+    pip install nose -I

+and then reactivating the virtualenv with:

+    deactivate
+    . .env/bin/activate

 Build wheel with: